kshhaja/SRFramework/README.md

 * Contact
     * [Sanghyuk Kim](mailto:kshhaja@gmail.com)

-## Version History

-* 0.1
-    * Initial Commit

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+* This project is licensed under the MIT License - see the LICENSE.md file for details

 ## Acknowledgments